 Frida Instant Ice Maxi Pads

-There are plenty of ways to make your own “padsicles” but life tends to get busy as baby gets close.
-So if you don’t have a lot of time or your energy is waning these days, these instant ice pack maxi pads are a great option for a premade “padsicle.”
+These instant ice pack maxi pads are a great option for a premade “padsicle.”
 All you have to do is fold it in half and let it cool off!
-Plus it’s absorbant too.
+Plus it’s absorbant too!

 Various sizes of maxi pads (whatever your favorite brand might be)

-You may want to consider buying a couple different sizes of maxi pads in your favorite brand to keep in your postpartum supplies.
-Whether you delivery vaginally or have a cesearan, you will be bleeding for almost six weeks.
-It will be very heavy at first but you may want lighter pads as you go along in your postpartum journey.
-It’s nice to have these on hand though so that you don’t have to run to the store (and don’t run out).
+I recommend buying a couple different sizes of maxi pads to keep in your postpartum supplies.
+Because whether you delivery vaginally or have a cesearan, you will be bleeding for almost six weeks.
+It will be very heavy at first but you may want lighter pads as you go.
+It’s nice to have these on hand so that you don’t have to run to the store padless.

 Period Underwear